top of page

 Jack Kartsotis, clarinet

 Jack Kartsotis is a versatile clarinetist and educator based in Chicago, Illinois.
 With a wide-ranging performance background that spans orchestras, wind ensembles, chamber music, and solo appearances, Jack has built a multifaceted career as both a skilled performer and dedicated teacher.
 As a freelance musician, he has performed across the U.S. in pops concerts, new music premiers, and recording projects.
-As a teacher, his students have excelled in prestigious national auditions, including the Blue Lake Fine Arts Academy, ICA (International Clarinet Association), ILMEA (Illinois Music Educator Association), and more.
+As a teacher, his students have excelled in prestigious national auditions, including the Blue Lake Fine Arts Academy, ICA (International Clarinet Association), and ILMEA (Illinois Music Educator Association).
+Recently, his students and have been accepted to the University of Alabama, Ohio State, Pennsylvania State, University of Illinois, Illinois Wesleyan, and Northern Illinois University.

 Jack holds a Bachelor of Music degree from the University of North Texas and a Master of Music degree from Indiana University’s Jacob’s School of Music.
 His primary teachers include Howard Klug, Daryl Coad, and Rahni Kennedy.